alem-platform/sprint-js/crunch01/README.md

 ### Instructions

+1. Motion process

+- When determining the correct path, note that Sir Wiggleton the Wanderer is only allowed to move only to directly adjacent cells, while diagonal movement is strictly prohibited.
+- Moving through walls is prohibbited.

-1. Input:
+2. Input:

 - A 2D array grid representing the maze.
 - Coordinates start and end, where: - start = [x1, y1] is the starting position in the maze. - end = [x2, y2] is the destination point.

-2. Output:
+3. Output:

 - A visualization of the maze exploration as the algorithm searches for the shortest path.
 - The algorithm should highlight how it dynamically discovers new areas, moving towards the target.

-3. Algorithm Choice:
+4. Algorithm Choice:

 - [DFS](https://en.wikipedia.org/wiki/Depth-first_search)
 - [Dijkstra’s Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)
 - Alternatively, choose any other pathfinding algorithm of your preference.

-4. Visualization Requirements:
+5. Visualization Requirements:

 - Mark the cells that have been visited (during search process with selected Algorithm) with number 2.
 - Highlight the final path once found by replacing cells with number 3